 Terrorism is the use of indiscriminate violence to spread fear in a bid to achieve political, religious, ideological, or financial aims.

-Since 1970, there have been at least 3,395 terrorist-related deaths in the UK, the highest in Western Europe.
+From 1970 to 2019, there were 3,416 terrorist-related deaths in the UK, the highest in Western Europe.
 However, most of these happened within Northern Ireland, and since the Good Friday Agreement was signed in 1998, the numbers of deaths from terrorism has reduced markedly.
 Since 2001, there have been around 100 deaths from terrorism in Britain.

 It is important to remember that the likelihood of you being caught up in a terrorist attack remains very small, but it’s still good to be vigilant.

 Click here to find out more about some of the signs that terrorist activity may be being planned near you, and what to do about it.